Seagate/propeller/doc/lvm_propeller_test.md

 ### Test for fault injection

-There have three test cases which is used to test with fault injection:
+There are three test cases that can be used to test fault injection:
-- shell/idm_lvmlockd_failure.sh: This test case is to verify if lvmlockd exits abnormally, it can relaunch and talk to IDM lock manager again;
-  it also can activate again for VG and LV by acquiring the VG/LV lock.
+- shell/idm_lvmlockd_failure.sh: This test case is to verify if lvmlockd exits abnormally, that it can relaunch and talk to IDM lock manager again, and activate the VG and LV again by acquiring the VG/LV lock.
-- shell/idm_ilm_abnormal_exit.sh: This test case is to verify when the IDM lock manager has failed, the drive firmware should remove the host from its whitelist and fence out the host.
+- shell/idm_ilm_abnormal_exit.sh: This test case is to verify that when the IDM lock manager has failed, the drive firmware removes the host from its whitelist and fences out the removed host.
-  KNOWN ISSUE: the whitelist functionality is postponed to develop in next phase.
+  KNOWN ISSUE: the whitelist functionality is postponed for later development.
-- shell/idm_ilm_recovery_back.sh: This test case is to inject drive failure and drives recovery back without timeout, so the lvmlockd and IDM lock manager can continue mutex operations and without errors.
+- shell/idm_ilm_recovery_back.sh: This test case is used to inject drive failure and if drives can recover without timeout, so that lvmlockd and the IDM lock manager can continue mutex operations without errors.
-- shell/idm_ilm_fabric_failure_half_brain.sh: This test case is to emulate fabric failure and introduce half brain, but since the renewal can keep majority by making success half of drives, so IDM lock manager still can renew the lock successfully.
+- shell/idm_ilm_fabric_failure_half_brain.sh: This test case is to emulate a fabric failure and introduce half brain, but since the renewal can keep majority by using half of the drives, the IDM lock manager can still renew the lock successfully.
-  KNOWN ISSUE: After run this case, the drive might fail to recovery back to system and the drive names will be altered, this might impact later's testing, in some situation, need to restart the machine so can continue other testing.
+  KNOWN ISSUE: After running this case, the drive might fail to recover and the drive names will be altered.
+This might impact later testing, and in some situations, you may need to restart the machine to continue testing.
-- shell/idm_ilm_fabric_failure_timeout.sh: This test case is to emulate fabric failure and fail to renew the ownership, leads to timeout issue;
+- shell/idm_ilm_fabric_failure_timeout.sh: This test case is to emulate fabric failure and a failure to renew the ownership, which leads to a timeout issue;
-  IDM lock manager will invoke kill path when detect timeout.
+  IDM lock manager will invoke the killpath when detecting a timeout.
-  KNOWN ISSUE: After run this case, the drive might fail to recovery back to system and the drive names will be altered, this might impact later's testing, in some situation, need to restart the machine so can continue other testing.
+  KNOWN ISSUE: After run this case, the drive might fail to recover and the drive names will be altered.
+This might impact later testing, and in some situations, you may need to restart the machine to continue testing.
-- shell/idm_ilm_fabric_failure.sh: This test case is to emulate the fabric issue, so the drives will disappear from system.
-And after a while, if the drives reconnect with system, even the drive device node name and SG node name have been altered, the lock manager is expected to work with these altered names.
+- shell/idm_ilm_fabric_failure.sh: This test case is to emulate a fabric issue, making the drives disappear from the system.
+If the drives reconnect to the system, even with an altered drive device node name and SG node name, the lock manager is expected to work.
-  NOTE: when run the test case idm_fabric_failure.sh, please ensure the drive names are corrected appropriately for the system.
+  NOTE: when running the test case idm_fabric_failure.sh, please ensure the drive names are corrected appropriately for the system.
   KNOWN ISSUE: IDM lock manager so far cannot handle properly for the altered device node name and SG node name, so this case fails.